 By Christi Malthouse

-But while the end of financial year sales can be a great time to pick up a bargain, it can quickly lead to a great deal of stress if your finances aren’t in order, and that bargain becomes a burden.
+While the end of year sales can be a great time to pick up a bargain, it can quickly lead to a great deal of stress if your finances aren’t in order, and that bargain becomes a burden.

-Financial wellbeing, and conversely financial stress, are big issues and there’s no better time to talk about them than tax time.
+Financial wellbeing, and conversely financial stress, are big issues and there’s no better time to talk about them than now.

 So, what is financial wellbeing?